-- The finalized CEO/General Manager Recommended Budget: - o Is the sum of the refined Base Budgets and Adjustments - Is limited to estimated available resources - Satisfies the Authority financial policies to the best extent possible - Supports the Authority mission and strategic direction as embodied in the Board Policy Goals and outlined in the Strategic Planning Process - The CEO/General Manageros Recommended Budget is presented to the Executive Management Team (EMT) in October - The CEO/General Manageros Recommended Budget is presented to the Board of Trustees (BOT) in November and December and is made available to the public. - At least one budget hearing in December is scheduled for the BOT and the general public, which includes public discussion of the budget. - The review process culminates in the formal adoption of a budget resolution at the December Board Meeting.
-It is the Trusteesqpractice to finalize appropriations before the new fiscal year begins.
+- The finalized CEO/General Manager's Recommended Budget: - o Is the sum of the refined Base Budgets and Adjustments - Is limited to estimated available resources - o Satisfies the Authority's financial policies to the best extent possible - Supports the Authority's mission and strategic direction as embodied in the Board Policy Goals and outlined in the Strategic Planning Process - The CEO/General Manager's Recommended Budget is presented to the Executive Management Team (EMT) in October - The CEO/General Manager's Recommended Budget is presented to the Board of Trustees (BOT) in November and December and is made available to the public. - At least one budget hearing in December is scheduled for the BOT and the general public, which includes public discussion of the budget. - The review process culminates in the formal adoption of a budget resolution at the December Board Meeting.
+It is the Trustees' practice to finalize appropriations before the new fiscal year begins.